 Resilience is the ability to recover from stumbles or outright mistakes, but flexibility is not enough.
 To be truly resilient you need to:

-- Understand that all actions you take and decisions you make will have a personal impact on those working with and around you.
+5. Understand all actions you take .
+The decisions you make will have a personal impact on those working with and around you.
 There is a strong link between emotionally intelligent leadership and employee engagement, client satisfaction and the bottom line.
 Go the extra mile to re-inspire and re-engage your team in a meaningful vision.
 Companies that communicate clearly with and empower staff, allowing them to take decisions to solve problems, will prosper in the long run.